Eugene Wright: Biography

-In 1962, he performed in Dave and Iola Brubeck's jazz musical The Real Ambassadors, which featured vocals by Louis Armstrong and Carmen McRae; the work explored, through satire, the role of musicians as cultural ambassadors during the Cold War, and the racism Black jazz musicians often endured.
-When Wright joined the group, concert promoters would not allow a Black musician alongside the rest of the White quartet, but Brubeck would refuse to perform without him.
+In 1962, Wright performed in Dave and Iola Brubeck's jazz musical The Real Ambassadors, which featured vocals by Louis Armstrong and Carmen McRae; the work explored, through satire, the role of musicians as cultural ambassadors during the Cold War, and the racism Black jazz musicians often endured.
+When Wright joined the group, some concert promoters would not allow a Black musician alongside the rest of the White quartet, but Brubeck would refuse to perform without him.
+In January 1960, Brubeck canceled a 25-date tour of colleges and universities in the American South because 22 of the schools refused to allow Wright to perform onstage in a racially-integrated group.

 After leaving Brubeck, Wright led his own ensemble on a tour of Black colleges in 1969 and 1970, then played with Monty Alexander's trio from 1971 to 1974.

 He became known as "The Senator" or "Senator Eugene Wright" among jazz musicians.
 Known for nimble soloing as well as providing rhythmic backing, he worked with many other musicians including Buddy Collette, Vince Guaraldi, Kenny Drew, Gerald Wiggins, Kai Winding, Dottie Dodgion, Jerry Dodgion, Lee Shaw, and Dorothy Donegan.

 In his later life, Wright headed the jazz department at the University of Cincinnati and the International Society of Bassists.
 He was the last surviving member of the classic Dave Brubeck Quartet line-up.
 He died at an assisted living facility in Los Angeles on December 30, 2020, at the age of 97.